sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

     Figure 4: Pictures of cats (cat objects)

 If you go to a restaurant, you will be seated by the greeter, the waiter will take your order, and the chef will cook your food.
 What do we mean by a greeter, waiter, and chef?
 Those are classifications or types of workers in a restaurant.
 Java has this same concept.
 When we create a new class we are defining a new type (a new classification) to the computer.
 Each type can have abilities or behaviors (called **methods** in Java) and attributes (called **instance variables** in Java).
 After you define a type, you can use it to create **objects** of that type.
 All objects created from a class will have the properties and abilities/behaviors defined in that class.
 For example, all turtle objects will know how to move forward and turn.
+All turtle objects have a pen that draws as they move.
+Each turtle has an attribute that indicates the color of their pen, which is something that can be changed by the program.

+There are many classes that are part of the Java language, in this textbook we will work with a subset of Java classes (``String``, ``Math``, ``System``, ``ArrayList``).
+The real power of Java is the ability to create your own classes (define your own types).
+Unit 5 covers how to create your own classes.

 |Exercise| **Check your understanding**